-Hoover is privileged to have active, involved parents who provide hundreds of hours of volunteer time throughout the school, plan enrichment activities and support fund-raising events.
-Our Parent-Teacher Organization (PTO) is a crucial part of the Hoover community and provides opportunities for our students to have additional experiences in the arts, wellness and physical fitness.
+We are grateful to have active, involved parents who provide hundreds of hours of volunteer time throughout the school, plan enrichment activities and support fund-raising events.
+Our Parent-Teacher Organization (PTO) is a crucial part of the school community and provides opportunities for our students to have additional experiences in the arts, wellness and physical fitness.
 All parents and guardians are welcome to join our PTO!

-Hoover Parent Teacher Organization (HPTO) is a parent run organization that works with building administrators and staff to provide an enriched learning environment for the Hoover Elementary Students.
+Our school Parent Teacher Organization (HPTO) is a parent-run organization that works with building administrators and staff to provide an enriched learning environment for the Hoover Elementary Students.
 Fundraisers and community events are held to promote the connection between staff, students, and families.
-The fundraisers help provide additional support to Hoover in the form of classroom projects, art teacher, assemblies, and school supplies.
-The goal of HPTO is to provide staff with the best opportunity to give Hoover Students the most fulfilling elementary school experience possible.
+The fundraisers help provide additional support to Hoover in the form of classroom projects, assemblies, and supplies.
+The goal of HPTO is to provide staff with the best opportunity to give students the most fulfilling elementary school experience possible.

 What We Do

 There are many fundraisers throughout the year.
 However, you may be wondering where all that money goes.
-There a variety of areas and/or needs that HPTO helps to fund but here are just some things HPTO funded in the 2016-2017 school year:
+There a variety of areas and/or needs that HPTO helps to fund but here are just some things HPTO funded in the past:

 - Beginning of the year supply funds for every teacher